apache/flex-utilities/flex-maven-tools/flex-sdk-converter/README.txt

     When you have all the prerequisites in place and the environment variables set (see Install Prerequisites above) use

-        cd <mavenizer.dir>
+        cd <flax-sdk-converter.dir>
         mvn install

-    to download the thirdparty dependencies and build the binary from the source.
+    to download the third-party dependencies and build the binary from the source.

     To clean the build, of everything other than the downloaded third-party dependencies use